IMF says Ukraine to get about $10 billion in first year of loan facility

-BERLIN Ukraine's newly-approved loan facility from the International Monetary Fund will be "heavily front-loaded" with about $10 billion to be disbursed in the first year, IMF chief Christine Lagarde said on Wednesday.
+BERLIN Ukraine's newly-approved loan facility from the International Monetary Fund will be "heavily front-loaded" with about $10 billion (6.70 billion pounds) to be disbursed in the first year, IMF chief Christine Lagarde said on Wednesday.

 "The plan is to disburse about $10 billion worth of financing during the first year," Lagarde told a news conference in Berlin with other multilateral bodies, which was hosted by the German Chancellor Angela Merkel.